 - Harvest Hills Animal Shelter in Fryeburg: serving Sumner, Stoneham, and the Oxford County Unorganized Territories

-Call them, not just their websites.
-Describe your cat in detail.
-Follow up every couple of days.
-Animals brought in as strays do not always get entered into online systems immediately.
+Call them, don’t just check their websites.
+Describe your cat in detail and follow up every couple of days.
+Animals brought in as strays do not always get entered into online systems right away.

 How Long Do Cats Stay Missing?

 Most cats that come home do so within the first few days.
-Some take longer, especially if they have moved out of their immediate area or are hiding from something.
+Some take longer, especially if they have moved out of their immediate area or are hiding from something that spooked them.
 Do not stop searching after a week.
 Cats have come home after months.
 Keep checking shelters and keep your post active in local groups.

 Indoor cats that got outside tend to stay closer and hide longer.
 Outdoor cats with established territory may range further but are more likely to be recognized by neighbors.